- Independent Creators

 Faye is a non-binary comic artist, freelance illustrator, and graphic designer based in Glasgow.
 You can read their works, including their comics Sub Terra and Ignatz-nominated Find a Seat, on Faye's website.They founded Sequential Scotland in 2024, and are a director of SPS.

-Our logo was designed by Spire Greenwood.
+Our logo and site assets were designed by Spire Greenwood.